deathbeam/maps-of-exile/README.md

 # poe-tools

 Shows and filters map/card/map metadata from various sources.
-None of these data are made up or manually inputted (by me).
-There are still some subjective data coming from PoeDB or missing data, especially the **Boss** column showing boss difficulty but that usually isn't the deciding factor.

 ## Adding new map